enso-org/enso-archive/doc/semantics/specification/semantics.md

 - The top-level scope of the LHS of the type ascription operator, and the top-level scope of the RHS of the type ascription operator are the same.
+- If two names are used on the type and term levels to refer to the same entity, both are valid but this issues a warning.
+- Name clashes between different entities are disallowed.
+- Variables from the body are accessible in the type signature.
+- Variables from the type signature are accessible in the body.

 > The actionables for this section are:
 >
 > - Do we actually want to support this?
 > - What complexities does this introduce wrt typechecking?

 ## Strict Evaluation